Stephen Colbert calls out CNN’s conflict with the Cuomo brothers: ‘Your network is involved in the story’

 Stelter tried to explain those boundaries, saying that CNN management found it “inappropriate” that its prime-time star was informally advising his politician brother.
 But, Stelter added, the network’s management also understood Cuomo’s actions.

-“They said, ‘Of course, you’re going to talk to your brother,’” Stelter told Colbert.
+“They said, ‘Of course, you’re going to talk to your brother,’ ” Stelter told Colbert.

-Stelter also said CNN management ruled that Chris Cuomo could not provide commentary on his brother’s case.
+Stelter also said CNN management ruled that Cuomo could not provide commentary on his brother’s case.

 “Why didn’t they rule that way when his brother was on the show pretty much every night during the covid crisis?”
-Colbert asked, referencing the numerous times Chris Cuomo interviewed the governor about New York’s coronavirus response.
+Colbert asked, referencing the numerous times Cuomo interviewed the governor about New York’s coronavirus response.

-“I think it’s really complicated,” Stelter replied, before adding that Chris Cuomo’s involvement in the scandal was “definitely awkward for CNN.”
+“I think it’s really complicated,” Stelter replied, before adding that Cuomo’s involvement in the scandal was “definitely awkward for CNN.”

 The chief media correspondent’s appearance on “The Late Show” came days after Stelter addressed what he described as a “conundrum for CNN that has no perfect answer, no perfect solution.”

-After the New York attorney general report confirmed that Chris Cuomo had advised his brother about the scandal and that CNN scolded the host for it, Stelter said some staffers at the network believed Cuomo “should be grilled like anyone else.”
+After the New York attorney general report confirmed that Cuomo had advised his brother about the scandal and that CNN scolded the host for it, Stelter said some staffers at the network believed Cuomo “should be grilled like anyone else.”

-Stelter did not appear on Colbert’s show to talk about Chris Cuomo but rather an update to his book, “Hoax,” about the relationship between Fox News and former president Donald Trump.
+Stelter did not appear on Colbert’s show to talk about Cuomo but rather an update to his book, “Hoax,” about the relationship between Fox News and former president Donald Trump.

-Still, the author concluded that Chris Cuomo’s involvement in his brother’s scandal did not compromise CNN’s journalistic integrity.
+Still, the author concluded that Cuomo’s involvement in his brother’s scandal did not compromise CNN’s journalistic integrity.

 “What was most important is that we covered the story on air just the same as we would any other story,” Stelter said.
 “Ultimately, isn’t that what matters?”